hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 AllowedIPs = 10.20.21.4
 ```

-The next listing shows the file `/etc/wireguard/wg0.conf` in Site 2:
+The next listing shows the file `/etc/wireguard/wg0.conf` for Site 2:

 ```jinja
 [Interface]